Aaron Lewis (footballer): Lincoln City

 On 10 August 2019 Lewis signed a short-term contract with Lincoln City, making his debut on 13 August in Lincoln's 1–0 EFL Cup win at Huddersfield.
 On 13 January 2020, Lewis signed a new 18-month contract with Lincoln, lasting until summer 2021.

 On 16 October 2020, Lewis joined Newport County on loan until 2 January 2021.
 He made his debut for Newport on 12 December 2020 in the starting line-up for the 2–1 League Two defeat against Leyton Orient.

 On 1 February 2021 it was announced he had left Lincoln by mutual consent.

 Newport County

 A day later Lewis returned to Newport County, signing a contract until the end of the 2020–21 season.
-He scored his first goal for Newport on 20 April 2021 in the 2-0 League 2 win against Crawley Town.
-Lewis played for Newport in the League Two playoff final at Wembley Stadium on 31 May 2021 which Newport lost to Morecambe, 1-0 after a 107th-minute penalty.
+He scored his first goal for Newport on 20 April 2021 in the 2–0 League Two win against Crawley Town.
+Lewis played for Newport in the League Two play-off final at Wembley Stadium on 31 May 2021 which Newport lost to Morecambe, 1–0 after a 107th-minute penalty.
 In June 2021 Lewis extended his Newport contract by a further two years.

+He was offered a new contract by Newport at the end of the 2022–23 season, but he chose to leave the club.

+Mansfield Town

+After training with the club, he signed a two-year contract with Mansfield Town on 11 July 2023 with an option for a third year.

+On 7 May 2025 the club announced it had triggered an extension to the player's contract.